vladimir-mawla/SPENDLY/README.md

 <img src="./readme/title2.svg" id="project-philosophy"/>

-> NET is a website where users can track their income flow of donations and expenses, save the relative documents, and access their overall statistics
+> SPENDLY is a website where users can track their income flow of donations and expenses, save the relative documents, and access their overall statistics

 ### User Stories